diogorrio/discovering_fm_for_treewidth/README.md

 - The program has both the code and the results of this thesis.
 The found minimal forbidden minors are available under various formats: .sql, .csv and .txt.
 - In addition, images are also provided under docs/results.
+- If you're using PyCharm, on 'Edit Configurations...', selecting the option 'run with Python console' under 'Execution' will provide you helpful feedback on what issues may arise.
+- You have the option of opening your database on the lateral menu 'Database', which eases manual DB visualization.
+- The program is mostly modifiable on the '\__init\__.py' file, uncomment the functions you want to execute on 'main()' to see some practical outcomes.

 ### Version Log